Backpacking budget for Thailand

-Southeast Asia is being more and more visited in recent years, especially for its idyllic white sand beaches, Buddhist temples, culture, and street food.
-Thailand, also called the Land of Smiles, is no exception and is one of, if not the most visited country in Southeast Asia (known for its mass tourism).
-The country is reputed to be very inexpensive and, after having traveled almost 3 months there, I can confirm it.
-During a trip in Asia, you can travel and live in Thailand for not much… This article presents everything you need to know to prepare your budget for a trip to Thailand.
+Southeast Asia has been attracting more and more visitors in recent years, especially for its idyllic white-sand beaches, Buddhist temples, culture and street food.
+Thailand, also known as the Land of Smiles, is no exception and is one of, if not the most visited country in Southeast Asia, also known for its mass tourism.
+The country is reputed to be very inexpensive and, after travelling there for almost 3 months, I can confirm it.
+During a trip to Asia, you can travel and live in Thailand for very little… This article presents everything you need to know to prepare your budget for a trip to Thailand.

-For this trip to Thailand, I chose to enjoy the country, people, and local life in a simple way, looking for authenticity (and avoiding tourists) as much as possible.
-This is truly what gets closer to my vision of travelling.
-Before wondering where to go in Thailand for your travel itinerary, the question of your vacations budget in Thailand must be asked, right?
+For this trip to Thailand, I chose to enjoy the country, its people and local life in a simple way, looking for authenticity and avoiding tourists as much as possible.
+This is truly what comes closest to my vision of travelling.
+Before wondering where to go in Thailand for your travel itinerary, the question of your holiday budget in Thailand has to be asked, right?

-To go to Thailand, as well as choosing what to visit, see or do (paradisiacal beaches?
-Partying in a full moon party?
+To go to Thailand, as well as choosing what to visit, see or do, paradisiacal beaches?
+Partying at a Full Moon Party?
 Scuba diving?
 Taking Thai cooking lessons?
-Trek in the jungle, etc.), what budget to consider on site will be one of the questions to think about.
+Trekking in the jungle, and so on, the budget you need to plan on site will be one of the questions to think about.
 Here is everything you need to prepare for your trip to Thailand.

-To organize your Thailand trip, here are all the budget items you should consider in my opinion:
+To organise your Thailand trip, here are all the budget items you should consider, in my opinion:

 - The transportation budget